-International Democracy Union appoints Louisa Atta-Agyemang as vice chairman
+International Democracy Union appoints Louisa Atta-Agyemang as Vice Chairman

 Louisa strongly opined that “Female leadership should not be tokenistic; it should not be an afterthought.
 If we want to achieve a better society, then we should encourage female participation in politics at all levels….”.

-In addition to her involvement in the IDU Forum, Louisa Atta-Agyemang participated in the Crossover Initiative side event.
+In addition to her involvement in at the IDU Forum, Hon.
+Louisa Atta-Agyemang participated in the Crossover Initiative side event.

 The session shed light on the significance of activists—both political and civil society—who have crossed over and explored the resources available for those considering such a move.